anayyadav/Documents/Hiring_Challenge_DevOps_Helmet.md

           ```

         - Topology constraint

+            Topology spread constraints uses labels to enforce specific distribution patterns.
+K8s uses labels to identify the topology of the nodes or zones and then define spread constraints to ensues that pods with certain labels get spread across those topologies.

+            More the distribution lesser the disruption and therefore more fault tolerance

+            ```console
+            topologySpreadConstraints:
+            - maxSkew: 1
+              topologyKey: topology.kubernetes.io/zone
+              whenUnsatisfiable: DoNotSchedule
+              labelSelector:
+                  matchLabels:
+                  infra-env: prod
+                  infra-service: service-A
+            ```

         - Pod Anti-affinity

+          Pod affinity allows us to set priorities for which nodes to place our pods based on the attributes of the other pods running on those nodes.
+This works well for grouping pods togethers in the same node.
+Pod anti-affinity allows us to accomplish the opposite, ensuring certain pods don’t run on the same node as other pods.

+          We are going to use this to make sure our pods that run the same application are spread among multiple nodes.

+          > [!NOTE]
+          > This will also help us in making our service deployment to handle un-even disruption in an effective manner.

+          ```console
+            affinity:
+                nodeAffinity:
+                    requiredDuringSchedulingIgnoredDuringExecution:
+                    nodeSelectorTerms:
+                    - matchExpressions:
+                        - key: capacity-type
+                        operator: In
+                        values:
+                        - spot
+                    - matchExpressions:
+                        - key: capacity-type
+                        operator: In
+                        values:
+                        - on-demand
+                podAntiAffinity:
+                    requiredDuringSchedulingIgnoredDuringExecution:
+                    - labelSelector:
+                        matchLabels:
+                        app: service-A
+                        infra-env: prod
+                        infra-service: service-A
+                    topologyKey: kubernetes.io/hostname
+          ```
         - Pod Disruption Budget
+          1. PDB ensures that a minimum number of replicas are available at all times, which helps maintain the high availability of critical workloads during node maintenance or failures.
+          2. This also automate the management of disruptions to workloads during node maintenance or failures, reducing the need for manual intervention
+          3. By preventing too many replicas from being disrupted simultaneously, PDBs can help improve the stability of our applications
+          4. By ensuring the high availability of critical workloads, PDBs can help reduce downtime and data loss, which can be costly to business.

+          ```console
+            apiVersion: policy/v1
+            kind: PodDisruptionBudget
+            metadata:
+                name: service-A
+                namespace: namespace-A
+            spec:
+                maxUnavailable: 1
+                selector:
+                    matchLabels:
+                    app: service-A

+          ```

         - Pod priority and Pre-emption
     - Cost optimisation at service deployment level